 This article was first published in The Gateway Gardener.

-Want your garden flowering all season long?
+Want your garden to flower all season long?

 It doesn’t have to be a head-scratcher.
 Follow the easy-to-read blooming chart below to create an all-season flowering garden.
 Though most plants follow the bloom times laid out in the chart, some outliers with exceptionally ornate displays bust the chart.
 See a few of these blooming powerhouses below.